People often ask me about what I do, so here are some answers. Get in touch if you want to know more.

 Three.
-After I quit teaching, I wrote for an IT consulting company called Promenet.
+After I quit teaching, I wrote for an IT consulting company.
 I didn’t know anything about IT; they assumed I could learn on the job.
-Promenet specializes in assessments, so I got to learn about network infrastructure—switches, routers, firewalls, cabling—while figuring out how to structure really long documents, mostly in Word.
+The company specialized in assessments, so I got to learn about network infrastructure—switches, routers, firewalls, cabling—while figuring out how to structure really long documents, mostly in Word.

 What do you write about now?

-I research complex issues of security and privacy in Google Cloud for internal audiences.
+I research issues of cloud security for internal audiences.